davamaro/stabgraph/README.md

 # stabgraph

-Every stabilizer state can be transformed into a graph state by means of a local Clifford unitary. stabgraph is a python package that, given a stabilizer state, it finds such a graph state and the local Clifford unitary that transforms one into the other.
+Every stabilizer state can be transformed into a graph state by means of a local Clifford unitary. stabgraph is contains the function `convert` that, given a stabilizer state, it finds such a graph state and the local Clifford unitary that transforms the stabilizer state into the graph state.
+This function follows the steps described in the article [1].

+[1] Manuscript under preparation.

 ## Installation